bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+    Educational outcomes
+    Food
+    health
+    Income
 What do you know about?
+    retail
+    cooking
+    small businesses

 What decisions do you face?
+    what school should i send my kids to whats should i cook for dinner
+    where should i invest money
+    where is the best place to relocate to? real estate value
+        cost of living / income
+        taxes / regulations

 ## Seven templates